dechamps/videojitter/FAQ.md

   - Completely random frame time variations around frame times, with no visible discrete steps nor patterns, are often caused by random background noise in the recording.
-  - This takes the form of "fuzzy lines" on videojitter charts.
+  - This takes the form of "fuzzy lines" on videojitter charts, and can be confirmed by looking at the raw waveform.
 See this [example][noise].
   - Signal-to-noise ratio can sometimes be improved by increasing display brightness, moving the instrument closer to the display, or increasing instrument gain.